UCCF logo Your browser does not support HTML5 video.

 Watch

-• Ask group members if they can tell a story of a time that eating a meal with others made them feel welcome or accepted.
+• Ask group members if they can tell a story of a time where eating a meal with others made them feel welcome or accepted.

 • Given Levi’s back story, how might eating with Jesus have made him feel?